Aim for better, not perfect

 - Forgive yourself when you have difficulty managing your diabetes.
 Diabetes is a life-long condition.
 It is a marathon, not a sprint.
 Forgiveness is a powerful way to help you manage your diabetes going forward.

 - Make your diabetes a judgment free-zone.
-Don’t take the things others say to heart, and don’t judge yourself.
+Try not to take the things others say to heart, and don’t judge yourself either.
 Instead, do your best and appreciate all you are doing to manage your diabetes.

 Lastly, remember your whole life doesn’t have to be about diabetes.
 You are you, not your diabetes.
 Do the things you enjoy, spend time with loved ones, take up a hobby, remember to live your life as fully as you want to.